bradleyjay/failure_enthusiasts/README.md

 Our code base lives here - session notes, setup files for projects, and projects themselves (later).
 I'll add a folder each week, to keep this central and easy to access.

-**If this is your first time, navigate to the `python101-environment-setup` folder here on Github and follow the setup instructions.**
+**If this is your first time, please navigate to our initial setup:
+`0-python101-environment-setup`
+Then follow the setup instructions!**

 Happy Failing!